mohitsorout07/CSS-Mini-Project/README.md

 This is a CSS Mini Project that demonstrates how to build and style a webpage using vanilla CSS — no frameworks, no preprocessors, just raw CSS.

 ### Project Overview
 The goal of this project is to explore and showcase the power of raw CSS in creating visually appealing and responsive designs.
-It highlights various CSS features like:
+It highlights various CSS features like:<br>
--Pseudo-classes and pseudo-elements
+-Pseudo-classes and pseudo-elements<br>
--Animations / transitions
+-Animations / transitions<br>
 -Custom fonts

 ### Key Features